golemfactory/golem-sdk-cli/README.md

 ## Features

 Golem SDK CLI is a companion tool for the [Golem SDK](https://github.com/golemfactory/golem-js).
-As such, it is being developed in parallel with the SDK and new features will be added as the SDK evolves or new use-cases are identified.
+As such, it is being developed in parallel with the SDK and new features will be added as the SDK evolves or new use cases are identified.

-If you see a feature missing, or a possible quality of life improvement we could implement, please open an issue or a pull request.
+If you see a feature missing, or a possible quality-of-life improvement we could implement, please open an issue or a pull request.

 ### Golem Manifest

 Golem Manifest is a JSON document that describes your Golem application.
 While it is not required for simple applications, you will need it if you want to access advanced features of the Golem SDK.

-Whenever `golem-sdk` CLI needs to access the manifest file, by default it will look for `manifest.json`.
-If you want to use a different file, you can do that by using `--manifest` (or `-m`) option.
+Whenever the `golem-sdk` CLI needs to access the manifest file, by default it will look for `manifest.json`.
+If you want to use a different file, you can do that by using the `--manifest` (or `-m`) option.

 ### Creating a Golem Manifest